Building tree annotation with a spreadsheet

 12

-The completed tree information of (14) in traditional bracketed (Penn/CorpusSearch) format is (15).
-Note that the bracketing keeps consecutive constituents with the same node tag distinct, so that the node indexing introduced in (6) is no longer required.
+We obtain (15) when the completed tree information of spreadsheet (14) is presented in traditional bracketed (Penn/CorpusSearch) format.
+Note that this bracketed presentation of the tree information keeps consecutive constituents with the same node tag distinct.
+Consequently, any extra marking for distinct nodes, like “ADJP;@3” introduced in spreadsheet (6), is no longer required.

 (15)